Table of Contents

 - You’ll need to submit transcripts from all postsecondary educational institutions that you have attended

-- Once admitted, you will be asked to submit an official transcript from every university, college, or graduate institution you have previously attended
+- Once admitted, you will be asked to submit official versions of your transcripts

 - All records must include the dates of enrollment, courses taken and their credit units, your grades, and if available, your rank in the total class or group